 I have to admit there’s no greater feeling than when my two-year-old declares, “[his name] mad!!”.
 Of course, he usually requires further prompting to articulate exactly what’s wrong.
 I’ll fully admit it’s a little heartbreaking when he says “sad!” (often when I’m getting ready in the morning or cooking dinner and he would like more attention).
 Although, I’d rather put my personal feelings aside and take comfort in him not bottling up these emotions.

 When your child is successful in articulating their emotions, immediately make listening to them a priority whenever possible.
-Reinforce that this is the most successful way to receive your (or anyone else’s) attention when they are angry, upset, or frustrated.
+Show them that this is the most successful way to receive your (or anyone else’s) attention when they are angry, upset, or frustrated.

 #4: Validate your child’s feelings